 This is a resource for email subscribers and web visitors that showcases gifts that match their interests.
-Here’s an example from Rip Curl, courtesy of Campaign Monitor:
+Here’s an example from tokyobike:

-You can create your own holiday gift guide by creating a new page or blog post on your website that showcases relevant products.
+You can create your own holiday gift guide right in your email or by creating a new page or blog post on your website that showcases relevant products.

 Include different sections in your guide, so your subscribers can easily find the things that interest them most.
-For example, some guides divide their featured products:
+For example, some guides divide their featured products by:

-- By interests, such as gifts for gadget lovers or dog owners
+- Interests, such as gifts for gadget lovers or dog owners

 If you know your buyer personas, it’ll be easy to decide on how to segment your products or services.